Last Updated on April 29, 2021

 You will need (and want) to know what you have already had.
 Now I am going to unleash the bio nerd within me and take you on a journey through travel-related microbiology. 😉

-Which travel vaccines are available and important to know about?
+Which travel vaccines are the most important to know about?

-Spread by coughing or sneezing, diphtheria is a respiratory illness caused by bacteria that has an incubation period of less than 3 day.
+Spread by coughing or sneezing, diphtheria is a respiratory illness caused by bacteria that has an incubation period of fewer than 3 days.
 It can result in death.
-Diphteria is avoided via the Tdap or DTap vaccine most Americans receive as an infant prior to entering the school system.
+Diphtheria is avoided via the Tdap or DTap vaccine most Americans receive as an infant prior to entering the school system.

 Whooping cough is a highly contagious respiratory tract infection.
 Symptoms include a high-pitched intake of breath that sounds like “whoop!”
 Before a vaccine was invested, whooping cough was considered a childhood disease.